 Marina Lathouri, Vida Norouz Borazjani

-This thesis focuses on the development of the historicist understanding of collective identity in the architecture of Iran since the modernisation of the country in the 1920s.
-It aims to clarify the relationship between the use of history and the expression of national and cultural identities by focusing on the development of the architectural discipline – its politics, design, teaching, theory and historiography in Iran and the influence of the west.
-The thesis ultimately aims to construct a conceptual platform for critically assessing such representations of identity in contemporary architecture and revisits the almost ignored value of the contemporary as a means of expressing a collective identity.
+This thesis focuses on the development of the historicist understanding of collective identity in the architecture of Iran since the country’s modernization in the 1920s.
+It looks at this architectural approach as a consequence of much broader socio-political conditions and nationalist movements that led to the change of monarchy in 1925 and ultimately the revolution of 1979.
+In this sense, it focuses on the politics of production of architectural knowledge and historiography and follows its academic developments.
+Ultimately it aims to construct a conceptual platform for critically assessing such representations of identity in contemporary architecture and revisit the almost ignored value of the contemporary as a means to express a collective identity.
+PhD completed in 2015.